Designing with Magnetic Cores at High Temperatures

 MPP (molypermalloy powder) cores are made from an alloy of 80% nickel, 20% iron.
 The metal is ground into fine particles which are then coated with a non-organic, non-magnetic insulating material.
 The resulting powder is annealed at temperatures above 500°C, and finally pressed into toroids of a variety of sizes.
 The toroids are annealed above 500°C to relieve stresses.
 Finished toroids are coated with a gray epoxy paint to provide dielectric protection and extra physical mechanical strength.

 Kool Mµ® cores are made from an alloy of iron, silicon and aluminum.
 Kool Mµ processing is similar to that of MPP cores, including powder annealing and core annealing above 500°C. Kool Mµ toroids are also coated with epoxy paint, except in black color.
-Kool Mµ is also available in E-cores, U-cores, segments and blocks with the similar temperature characteristics and performance.
+Kool Mµ is also available in E-cores, U-cores, , LP cores, EQ cores, EER cores, and blocks with the similar temperature characteristics and performance.
 Shapes have slightly different DC Bias characteristics due to the differing geometry.

 High Flux cores are made from an alloy of 50% nickel, 50% iron.
 Its manufacture is similar to that of MPP, including the 500°C anneals of powder and toroids.
-High Flux cores are coated with the same epoxy paint in khaki color.
+High Flux toroids are coated with the same epoxy paint in khaki color and additional shapes include EQ, LP, and EER cores.

-XFlux® distributed air gap cores are made from 6.5% silicon iron powder and are available in 26µ and 60µ.
+XFlux® distributed air gap cores are made from 6.5% silicon iron powder and are available in a variety of permeabilities and shapes.
 A true high temperature material, with no thermal aging, XFlux offers lower losses than powder iron cores and superior DC Bias performance.
-These cores are available in toroids, E cores and blocks.
-The toroids are epoxy coated and brown in color.
+These cores are available in toroids, E cores, U cores, EER cores, EQ cores, LP cores, and blocks.
+Toroids are epoxy coated and brown in color.

-There is no aging effect when MPP, Kool Mµ, High Flux, XFlux, 75-Series or Kool Mµ MAX cores are operated at elevated temperatures.
+There is no aging effect when Magnetics powder cores are operated at elevated temperatures.
 This is often an advantage when compared with iron powders.
 The Magnetics powder core materials do not contain an organic binder, and therefore are not subject to the thermal aging phenomenon seen in iron powder materials.
 In general, the main advantage of Magnetics powder cores is that core losses are much lower than with iron powder.
 They are also more stable with changes in temperature, frequency and drive level.

 Permeability vs. Temperature